 Founder Albert Straus and seaweed-supplement maker Blue Ocean Barns demonstrate a dramatic climate change solution, reducing dairy cows’ enteric methane emissions an average of 52% and up to 90% by supplementing the cows’ diet with a specific red seaweed (Asparagopsis taxiformis) in the first U.S. commercial trial on a dairy farm.

-With organic agriculture as the foundation, Straus Family Creamery is committed to creating a carbon-neutral farming model for dairy farming on the Straus Dairy Farm by 2023.
-This is another critical step in our ongoing quest for environmental sustainability and economic viability for family farms.
+With organic agriculture as the foundation, Straus Family Creamery is committed to creating a carbon-neutral dairy farming model on the Straus Dairy Farm by 2023.
+This is another critical step in our ongoing quest to create an organic farming model that is good for the planet and our communities.

 Organic farming is the key to the carbon-neutral farming success.
 See how all the elements work together to help achieve the sustainability goals in our organic dairy farming model.